Azure/blackbelt-aks-hackfest/labs/day2-labs/open-service-broker.md

 2. Review the `heroes-cosmosdb.yaml` file in the `helper-files` directory

 * Along with the web and api configs, you will see a `ServiceInstance` object and a `ServiceBinding` object.
 * You will also see a secret defined in the API deployment that sets the Mongo DB environment variables for connecting to the Cosmos DB Mongo DB API.
-OSBA creates the COSMOS DB account in a resource group named **heroes-cosmosdb** and sets the connection parameters as Kubernetes secret(**heroes-cosmosdb-secret**)
+While deployment a new Cosmos DB account gets created in a resource group called **heroes-cosmosdb** and sets the DB connection parameters as Kubernetes secret(**heroes-cosmosdb-secret**)

 3. Deploy the Application using OSBA

-* This step will provision the entire application with the Cosmos Mongo DB back-end done via OSBA.
+* This step will provision the entire application with the Cosmos Mongo DB back-end in Azure via OSBA.

 ```bash
 cd ~/blackbelt-aks-hackfest/labs/helper-files